 The heat started to ease off as I neared Wooler, and the scenery imperceptibly changed from the moorlands above to the gently rolling hills below.

-This circuit was not as dramatic as yesterdays walk, but the bigger hills would have been hard work in such heat.
-The only place I saw any other walkers was along the St Cuthbert’s Way which seems to be increasing in popularity since I did it two years ago.
+This circuit was not as dramatic as yesterdays walk, but the hills would have been hard work in the heat.
+The only place I saw any other walkers was along the St Cuthbert’s Way, which seems to be increasing in popularity since I did it two years ago.
+I discovered that there are only a limited number of route options in that area and that going off piste was not all that interesting.
+Consequently the walk ended up being too similar to other routes I have written about nearby to include it.

 I used the Harvey Maps Cheviot Hills Superwalker map for these walks.